yonderlabs/api/source/includes/_errors.md

 ```
 {
     "message": {
-        "language": "Text and taxonomy languages do not match"
+        "language": "Text and taxonomy languages do not match."
     }
 }
 ```